 Travelling with Assistance Dogs

-For individuals who rely on assistance dogs, traveling by train can be a seamless experience with the proper planning and awareness of available support.
 Assistance dogs are allowed on National Rail services, and the Assistance Dog Travel Scheme exists to support their owners during their journeys.

 Assistance Dog Travel Scheme

-The Assistance Dog Travel Scheme is designed to make traveling with an assistance dog as stress-free as possible.
+The Assistance Dog Travel Scheme is designed to make travelling with an assistance dog as stress-free as possible.
 The scheme provides a personal, highly visible, and reusable card that creates a ‘protected space’ for the dog and indicates that the seat and the space under it should remain unoccupied.

 To get an Assistance Dog Under Seat card, you can contact National Rail Enquiries Customer Relations.
 This can be done either by email or phone.
-With this card in hand, you can confidently travel with your assistance dog, knowing that their needs will be met during the journey.

 Additional Support for Disabled Passengers

 Travellers with non-visible disabilities can also benefit from additional support during their train journeys.
 Sunflower Lanyards are a discreet way to indicate to rail staff that additional assistance may be required at stations or during the journey.
-These lanyards can be obtained at local stations or through Hidden Disabilities.

 Tips for a Smooth Train Journey with Mobility Scooters

-To ensure a smooth and enjoyable train journey with a mobility scooter, there are several practical tips to keep in mind.
-First, arrive ahead of time to board the train, allowing sufficient time to get situated and securely fasten your scooter.
+To ensure a smooth and enjoyable train journey with your mobility scooter, there are several practical tips to keep in mind.
+We’ve covered a few of those below.

 Frequently Asked Questions

-It should also be within the maximum dimensions of 700mm width and 1200mm length with a maximum weight of 300kg.
+Yes, you can take a mobility scooter on a train in the UK.
+It should be within the maximum dimensions of 700mm width and 1200mm length with a maximum weight of 300kg.

 Train operators have banned e-scooters from their services due to safety concerns about the risk of fire caused by their lithium-ion batteries.
 This decision has been backed up by advice from the London Fire Brigade, which has been called out to a number of domestic fires caused by exploding e-scooter batteries.